sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-03-10-habanero-hot-sauce.md

 # Method

-1. Chop habaneros and thai chilies (wear gloves).
-If skeptical about the spice level, remove most of the seeds (I left 1/2 the habanero seeds and removed all the red chili seeds)
+1. Chop habaneros and Thai chilies (wear gloves).
+If skeptical about the spice level, remove most of the seeds (I left 1/2 the habanero seeds and removed all the red chili seeds).
 2. Roughly chop the bell pepper, onion, garlic cloves parsley and tomatoes.
-3. In a medium sized pot, add 1 tbsp oil over medium heat
+3. In a medium sized pot, add 1 tbsp oil over medium heat.
-4. Add habaneros, chilies, bell pepper, onion, garlic, chicken bouillon, parsley, and tomatoes
+4. Add habaneros, chilies, bell pepper, onion, garlic, chicken bouillon, parsley, and tomatoes.
-5. Let boil until soft, add vinegar and salt to taste, stir to combine
+5. Let boil until soft, add vinegar and salt to taste, stir to combine.
 6. Using a blender or immersion blender, blitz the mixture until somewhat chunky / smooth consistency.
 7. strain excess liquid out by running it through a sieve.
 Take pepper mix from inside the sieve and transfer to a jar.
 The liquid runoff mixture may be vinegar-ey, feel free to use if you like the flavor.